NEAR-Hispano/nomicon.io/specs/Standards/FungibleToken/Core.md

 ): string {}
 ```

-The following behavior is required, but contract authors may name this function something other than the conventional `ft_resolve_transfer` used here.
 El siguiente comportamiento es requerido, pero los autores de los contratos tal vez llamen a esta función de diferente a la manera estandarizada `ft_resolve_transfer` como se usa aquí:

 ```ts